 Do I Need a Carbon Dioxide Monitor?

 If you’re an air quality enthusiast and already know the importance of a carbon dioxide monitor, feel free to skip this section.
-However, since I foresee many people asking this, I want to address the topic before starting my review.
+However, I foresee many people asking this, so I want to address the topic before starting my review.
+At the end of the day, it’s not a very helpful review if we don’t discuss why a user might want the particular product to begin with!

 Carbon dioxide is a prevalent gas, and it’s something that surrounds us.
 However, while we hear about the impacts of carbon dioxide in the atmosphere almost every week, we rarely hear about the microscale impacts of carbon dioxide.
 Considering we live in an atmosphere including carbon dioxide, surely it can’t harm us?

-Well, yes and no. The concentrations of carbon dioxide we are usually exposed to are unlikely to course long-term damage.
-For that to occur, we must be exposed to quite severe concentrations of carbon dioxide for a long time.
+Well, yes and no. The concentrations of carbon dioxide we are usually exposed to are unlikely to cause long-term damage.
+For that to occur, we must be exposed to severe carbon dioxide concentrations for a long time.

 However, carbon dioxide does significantly impact us in the short term.
 A Havard study found that at 1400ppm (parts per million), our cognitive function decreases by 50%.
 1400ppm isn’t incredibly high, and this is a concentration you can regularly find in indoor areas, including schools, offices, and homes.